-Lithium toxicity is closely related to serum lithium levels, and can occur at doses close to therapeutic levels.
-Facilities for prompt and accurate serum lithium determinations should be available before initiating therapy (see DOSAGE AND ADMINISTRATION ).
+WARNING: Lithium toxicity is closely related to serum lithium levels and can occur at doses close to therapeutic levels.
+Facilities for prompt and accurate serum lithium determinations should be available before initiating therapy (see DOSAGE AND ADMINISTRATION).

-Lithium Carbonate is a white, light alkaline powder with molecular formula Li2CO3 and molecular weight 73.89.
+Lithium carbonate extended-release tablets, USP contain lithium carbonate, USP, a white, granular, odorless powder with molecular formula Li2CO3 and molecular weight 73.89.
+It is sparingly soluble in water, very slightly soluble in alcohol and dissolves, with effervescence, in dilute mineral acids.
 Lithium is an element of the alkali-metal group with atomic number 3, atomic weight 6.94 and an emission line at 671 nm on the flame photometer.

 Preclinical studies have shown that lithium alters sodium transport in nerve and muscle cells and effects a shift toward intraneuronal metabolism of catecholamines, but the specific biochemical mechanism of lithium action in mania is unknown.

-Lithium carbonate is indicated in the treatment of manic episodes of manic-depressive illness.
-Maintenance therapy prevents or diminishes the intensity of subsequent episodes in those manic-depressive patients with a history of mania.
+Lithium carbonate extended-release tablets are indicated in the treatment of manic episodes of manic depressive illness.
+Maintenance therapy prevents or diminishes the intensity of subsequent episodes in those manic depressive patients with a history of mania.

 Typical symptoms of mania include pressure of speech, motor hyperactivity, reduced need for sleep, flight of ideas, grandiosity, elation, poor judgment, aggressiveness and possibly hostility.
-When given to a patient experiencing a manic episode, lithium carbonatemay produce a normalization of symptomatology within 1 to 3 weeks.
+When given to a patient experiencing a manic episode, lithium carbonate extended-release tablets may produce a normalization of symptomatology within 1 to 3 weeks.

 Chronic lithium therapy may be associated with diminution of renal concentrating ability, occasionally presenting as nephrogenic diabetes insipidus, with polyuria and polydipsia.
 Such patients should be carefully managed to avoid dehydration with resulting lithium retention and toxicity.
 This condition is usually reversible when lithium is discontinued.